simonvomeyser/simple-web-dev/resources/markdown/how-to-test-static-pages-automatically-in-laravel.md

 }
 ```

-...in my opinion, this is pound for pound a quite high amount of confidence you get for just one line code.
+...in my opinion, this is (pound for pound) a quite high amount of confidence you get for just one line code.

 ## A few more details

 I had the idea that maybe Laravel test could crawl your page, follow internal links and at least make sure, that they all work.
-The idea is not to test any specific behaviour – that's what actual tests are fore.

-But to make sure, nothing linked results in a `4xx` or even a `5xx` error, and *to make testing even easier* I really liked the idea.
+The idea is not to test any specific behaviour, but to make sure, nothing linked results in a `4xx` or even a `5xx` error.
+It also lowers the barrier of entry to testing and that I would have at least a little layer of security for projects with no extensive testsuite.

 I first experimented with the [Crawler Package](https://github.com/spatie/crawler) from [Spatie](https://spatie.be), and this might be a cool solution for end-to-end tests.
-But I had to remember, that the default *feature tests* of Laravel simply new up the application without getting a real server/browser involved.
+But I had to remember, that the default *feature tests* of Laravel simply news up the application without getting a real server/browser involved.

 I therefore ended up writing a small crawler based on the `TestResponses` of Laravel to provide the functionality I was looking  for.
-That is also the reason why this package for now only can find *internal* links and not checks for broken external links.
+This also explains why this package currently only crawls **internal** links.

-There are quite a few configuration options since I needed them in few of my projects, here is a little example:
+There are quite a few configuration options since I needed them in my own projects.
+This is an example of some of them:

 ```php
 //...